Peruc–Korycany Formation

-The Peruc–Korycany Formation is a geologic unit of Upper Cretaceous age, located mostly in the Czech Republic.
+The Peruc–Korycany Formation is a geologic unit of Late Cretaceous age, located mostly in the Czech Republic.
 It is the oldest unit of the Bohemian Cretaceous Basin, which overlies Silurian-aged metamorphosed rocks of the Bohemian Massif.
 It consists of fluvial to shallow marine sediments.

 Fossil content

 Dinosaurs

 Dinosaur fossil remains about 94 million years old (Cenomanian stage) were found in 2003 near the village Mezholezy (Miskovice), by Kutná Hora.
 This small basal ornithopod dinosaur was officially named Burianosaurus augustai in 2017.